sozialhelden/a11yscore-frontend/content/en/faqs/what.md

 ## What is a11y-Score?

-The built infrastructure in our cities and rural areas is often full of obstacles for millions of people with disabilities.
-This severely restricts their everyday mobility and, in some cases, their quality of life.
+Whether in the city or in the countryside, buildings and paths are often full of obstacles for millions of people.
+This severely restricts their everyday mobility and quality of life.

 A major problem that stands in the way of smart decisions for improvements is the frequent lack of a comprehensive overview and comparable data on actual accessibility.

 ### A new indicator for accessibility

 The a11y-Score project aims to make the accessibility of the physical world measurable and comparable.
 It is more than just a data evaluation.
 Our goal is to create, for the first time, a reliable indicator that makes regions worldwide comparable in terms of their accessibility.

-This project is funded by the Federal Ministry of Transport (BMV) as part of the mFUND initiative.
+This project is funded by the Federal Ministry of Transport (BMV) as part of the [mFUND initiative](https://www.bmv.de/SharedDocs/DE/Artikel/DG/mfund-projekte/a11y.html).
 This underscores the nationwide relevance and strategic value of our approach to driving digital transformation in the field of mobility and improving participation.

 _(If you're wondering what “a11y” means, it's short for “accessibility.”
 The “11” serves as a placeholder for eleven letters between the “a” and the ‘y’ – a little “nerd fact” from the tech world.)_